arcus/education_modules/command_line_101/command_line_101.md

 - On a Windows machine, the WSL (Windows Subsystem for Linux) has Ubuntu, which is just a widely used flavor of Bash, installed as its default shell scripting environment.
 This is automatically installed on any Windows computer running Windows 10 or greater.
 - To confirm this feature is enabled, check to see if developer mode is enabled in settings and WSL is turned on in Features.
 - Search Bash in Cortana to launch WSL for the first time and click “Y” when asked to install Ubuntu for the first time.
-Find detailed WSL instructions [here](https://docs.microsoft.com/en-us/windows/wsl/).
+[Microsoft has their own internal documentation on WSL which features additional visual resources and FAQS](https://docs.microsoft.com/en-us/windows/wsl/).
 - Create a username and password when prompted and now you are ready to do some shell scripting!
 These user credentials have no bearing on your Windows user name and will be automatically logged in for future sessions.

 ### Knowledge Check 1